quixio/quix-docs/docs/cli/cli-add-destination.md

 ## Review the destination code

-The destination code is as follows:
+Replace the destination code completely with the following new code:

 ``` python
 from quixstreams import Application